Table of Contents

 When your pup is infected with parasites, it is usually accompanied by other symptoms such as vomiting, weight loss, scooting, diarrhea, and fatigue.

-Parasites are the culprits for slow nutrient absorption, which will lead to high production of gas in the gut.
+Parasites are the culprits for slow nutrient absorption, leading to high gut gas production.

 Malabsorption of Food

-Malabsorption is a type of digestive issue in dogs.
-When this happens, it means that he is not being able to digest his food or he is not absorbing the vitamins and minerals after digestion.
+Malabsorption is a type of digestive issue in dogs that occurs when they are unable to digest food or absorb the vitamins and minerals after digestion.

 It is typically caused by conditions preventing the small intestine or pancreas from digesting and absorbing fat.